bowers-illinois-edu/egap-latex-guide/latex-guide.md

 You can replace those multiple lines with a single call to `latexmk -pdflatex example.tex`.

 ## Takeaways

-- always use LaTeX markup: very rarely (if ever) should you need to dip into plain TeX
+- Always use LaTeX markup: very rarely (if ever) should you need to dip into plain TeX
-- always use PDF output (pdflatex) and PDF figures (or PNG ... more on this later) rather than DVI or PS format for sharing documents
+- Always use PDF output (`pdflatex`) and PDF figures (or PNG ... more on this later) rather than DVI or PS format for sharing generated documents

 ## Practice